wei30172/nextauth-mongodb-typescript-example/README.md

-## NextAuth.js MongoDB Typescript Example
+## NextAuth.js, MongoDB, Typescript Example
 A demo project that uses NextAuth.js for authentication, connects to MongoDB with Mongoose, and supports Google OAuth and email/password login.

 ## Features
 - OAuth: Log in with Google.

-- Credential Login: Use email and password.
+- Credential Login: Log in with email and password.

-- SignUp: Register with name, email, password.

 - Profile Edit: Change user details.